osg-htc/operations/docs/SLA/event.md

 Availability will be determined by the algorithm documented [here](http://monitor.grid.iu.edu/availability/status/event1/status_stamp.sh)

+Users must be aware that during maintenance the system my be rebooted and data loss may result.

 ## Service Support Hours
 This service will operate 24x7, but support will be within business hours.
 The exception is for security incidents.